-The Board of Directors believes that options granted under the Company's Stock Incentive Plan link the financial interests of management with those of the stockholders.
-Grants during any fiscal year, including the fiscal year ended December 30, 1995, are based on an individual's long-term contribution to the operations of the Company and MM.
+The Board of Directors believes that awards under the Company's incentive plans link the financial interests of management with those of the stockholders.
+Grants during any fiscal year, including the fiscal year ended January 3, 1998, are based on an individual's long-term contribution to the operations of the Company and MM.

 The Compensation Committee:

-Newell Garfield, Jr., Chairman, A. Don

-Lummus,
+Robert L. Yohe, Chairman, Robert R. Henry,

-John R. Miller III and Philip G.
+A. Don Lummus and John R. Miller III

-Putnam